Updated May 29, 2023

-Your application should be responsive enough to fit itself into different types of devices of varying sizes and shapes.
-Device compatibility testing is necessary in today’s time as everyone carries a different device that suits their needs.
+Your application should be responsive enough to fit into different types of devices of varying sizes and shapes.
+Device compatibility testing is necessary today as everyone carries a separate device that suits their needs.

 5. Performance Testing

-It tests the response time of application when put through varying load conditions.
+It tests the application’s response time when put through varying load conditions.
 Performance testing can be grouped into the following categories of testing:

-It tests the maximum limit up to which the web application can accept the load.
-The application is put through a load above its limits and its behavior is tested after that.
+It tests the maximum limit to which the web application can accept the load.
+The application is put through a load above limits, and its behavior is tested afterward.

 It tests the response time of the application under varying amounts of load.
 It also measures the application server and the database’s capacity.

-As the name suggests, the application is put through fluctuating load and its performance is measured.
-For example, sudden decrease and increase of the number of users trying to access the application and see how the application handles these spikes.
+As the name suggests, the application is put through fluctuating load, and its performance is measured.
+For example, sudden decrease and increase in the number of users trying to access the application and see how the application handles these spikes.